kubling-community/dbvirt-samples/appmodel/README.md

   }'
   ```
 **_Tip:_** Call `get_apps_full` again and copy one of the associated component ID.

+The strategy followed in this example, is creating a namespace named after the `component_id`.
+Therefore, you will need to adapt the mock server based on the namespace name.
+Go to [this file](https://github.com/kubling-community/dbvirt-mock-upstream/blob/master/src/main/resources/kubernetes_server_1_expect.yaml#L58) and replace the
+field selector by the component ID.

 #### Get last deploy transition (status):
 * ```